elisabattista/funding-opportunity-miner/README.md

 The pipeline automatically produces:

-- ranked scholarship opportunities;
+- ranked funding opportunities;
-- extracted funding amounts;
+- extracted scholarship amounts;
-- parsed application deadlines;
+- parsed deadlines;
 - eligibility summaries;
 - application links;
-- a prioritized shortlist of opportunities.
+- a prioritized shortlist of opportunities ready for manual review.

-These outputs significantly reduce the amount of manual work required to identify funding opportunities worth pursuing.
+Instead of manually browsing hundreds of websites, users can focus only on the opportunities that are most relevant to their profile.

 ---